daosgava/github-issues-search/README.md

 # Github issues search

-This is an exercise for requesting issues from the github Facebook/react repo using the GitHub GraphQL API V4. </br>

-By typing a keyword in the input field, an autocomplete input box will appear showing the results.
+This is an exercise for requesting issues from the github Facebook/react repo using the GitHub GraphQL API V4, by typing a keyword in the search input field and showing the results in an autocomplete input box.

 ## Running the App